mmaxirod8/Meshtastic/README.md

-Welcome to this guide about ***Meshtastic***.
+## Welcome to this guide about ***Meshtastic***.
 This repository aims to explain the fundamentals of this decentralized communication technology and document the configuration of specific nodes.

+---

+### 🙌 Pueden traducir este y los demas repositorios con el traductor de google 🙌

 ---

 ## 🔎 ¿What is Meshtastic?